-Our staff of caring and experienced veterinarians offers a wide variety of surgical and medical care for dogs, cats and exotic pets.
+Our staff of caring and experienced veterinarians offers a wide variety of surgical and medical care for dogs and cats.
 Our services include preventative health care with an emphasis on periodontal health, routine vaccinations, heartworm testing and prevention, spay and neuter surgeries, annual internal parasite testing, annual blood testing to monitor for any subtle changes in organ function, among other wellness/preventative care items.
 For your pets that are not feeling well, we offer a full array of diagnostics including digital x-ray, in house laboratory testing (blood, skin, ear disorders) and a full in – house pharmacy.
 We proudly recommend Royal Canin Veterinary diets and carry the full line of their food.
 We also offer boarding at the hospital so that your pets can be cared for while you are away – call for details.

 Alta Mesa Animal Hospitals proudly offers wellness plans that package together all essential preventative medical care needed in a year for your pet!
 Ask us about our annual wellness plans and how they can help you get the care your pet needs, with the ease of monthly payments and discounts on additional out of plan services!

 What is AAHA accreditation?